tylertremayne/Cross-Word-Puzzle-Solver/README.md

 2. you can adjust the size of the word search with the bozes next to number of rows & number of columns.
 After selecting accurate size press ok and the table will update.
 3. when typing inputs into the grid itself you must click update for the program to recognize changes habe been made.
 4. type your word and click "search" this will display the word in green on the table.
 When you search for another word the previous word will not be green.

+to be fixed: YOU MUST TYPE SEARCH WORD IN CAPITAL LETTERS